Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Some seizure medications can be used individually, whereas others work best in combination with other drugs.
 Some dogs battling seizures require multiple seizure medications at a time in order to achieve adequate seizure control.
 Adequate seizure control is achieved when a patient can experience 6 weeks between seizure episodes.

 Some medications may be better suited for certain dogs.
-For example, certain antiseizure medications may be difficult to dose in very small dogs, or some medications should be avoided if there is a history of liver concerns, like phenobarbital.
+For example, certain antiseizure medications may be difficult to dose in very small dogs, and some medications should be avoided if there is a history of liver concerns, like phenobarbital.
 Routine blood work will be recommended, especially in the beginning when first starting antiseizure medicine.

 Owner giving medicine in a pill to his dog